Johnna-Taylor/Python2_Portfolio/OpenCVBasics2.md

+# Python2_Portfolio
+This is the portfolio of python that I learned during BISC450C-V84

+## SOpen CV
+### Part 2

+In this class section we learned how to do hue saturation on a photo, as well as how to overlay one photo with another

 ```python
 # make sure to go in terminal and install: pip install --upgrade pip
 # make sure to then go to terminal and install: pip install opencv-python